Lira (singer): 2016: Born Free

 On 25 March 2016, she released her sixth studio album, Born Free, featuring songs such as "Rhythm of Your Heart", "Listen", Brave Heart", "Let There Be Light" and "Be About It" exclusive for iTunes Africa.
 In August 2016, the artist announced that the album reached gold status together with the single "Sekunjalo" and the single "Let There Be Light" went platinum.
 Lira didn't submit the album for nominations at Metro FM and SAMA Awards, hence the album had no awards.

 Personal life

 On 9 September 2009, she married music manager Robin Kohl.
-In July 2019, she announced their separation after a 9-year marriage.
+In July 2019, she announced their separation after 9 years of marriage.

-In April 2022, Lira's management announced that she had suffered a stroke during a trip to Germany.
+In April 2022, Lira's management team announced that she had suffered a stroke during a trip to Germany.
 As a result, her ability to speak was impacted.
 She underwent medical treatment in South Africa and took a break from recording and live performances.

-On 1 September 2022, Lira made the first public appearance since her stroke, attending the launch of fellow musician Tamara Dey's new single, Disco Therapy.
-She has since revealed that she has been suffering from Asphasia as a result of the stroke.
+On 1 September 2022, Lira made her first public appearance since her stroke, attending the launch of fellow musician, Tamara Dey's, new single, Disco Therapy.
+She has since revealed that she has been suffering from Aphasia as a result of her stroke.